Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The main ways to acquire a company are as follows:

 - Share purchase – the contractual purchase of shares from existing shareholders.
-Such acquisitions require the consent of all selling shareholders or can be forced on a dissenting minority of shareholders where ‘bring-along’ provisions are incorporated in advance.
+Such acquisitions require the consent of all selling shareholders or can be forced on a dissenting minority of shareholders where ‘bring-along’ provisions are adopted in advance.

 - Asset purchase – the purchase of the assets or activities of the company.